openstax/adaptarr-server/doc/conversation.md

 (e.g. because of rate limiting, or just because there aren't as many events).
 Zero can be used instead of a reference event's ID to request newest events.

+#### 0x0004 User joined

+Send by the server to inform the client of a new user who joined the conversation.
+Similarly to [`0x0001 New message`](#0x0001-new-message) the body starts with a header containing following fields:

+- header's length (2 bytes) (includes this field);
+- message's ID (4 bytes)
+- timestamp of when this event occurred (8 bytes, signed), encoded as a number of seconds since the UNIX epoch.

+The current version (header size) is 14.
+Following the header is an array of users' IDs, each encoded as a 4 byte integer.

 ### Responses